AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/go-live.md

 ## The Story So Far {#story-so-far}

-In the previous steps of the journey:
+In the previous phases of the journey:

 * You learned how to get started with the move to AEM as a Cloud Service in the [Getting Started](/help/journey-migration/getting-started.md) page.
 * Determined if your deployment is ready to be moved to the cloud by reading the [Readiness](/help/journey-migration/readiness.md) page